 1. Measure every piece of the process

 Measurement entails using reports, analytics, and dashboards to better understand your company’s current state and performance.
 The power of measurement originates from the insights it generates.
 When you measure customer behavior you gain the opportunity to understand purchasing intent.
 Once you understand their purchasing patterns, likes and dislikes you can target relevant products through personalized campaigns.
+In short, operationalizing data is at the heart of how revops empowers your business.

 For example, you can identify lost revenues, forecast future trends, and plan workforce levels by tracking revenue growth.
 A consistent gain in revenue year after year gives your strategies credibility.
 However, a declining trend indicates that significant changes are required immediately.
 In addition, the revenue metric provides essential information about your products.
 For example, if a product with specific features generates a lot of revenue, you know you should push those features more aggressively.
 Similarly, you’d pull back on features of the same product if it contributes little to nothing in terms of revenue generation.